joshuaeckroth/cse230-website/homework/homework-4.markdown

 ---
 title: Homework 4
-layout: default
+layout: commentable
 ---

 From the book, page 525, question 5.
+Due July 20, 11pm.

 You run four computer labs.
 Each lab contains computer stations that are numbered as shown in the table below: